Blog

 Space-Saving Tricks: J Lounges & L-Shapes

 J lounges bend along the wall, leaving an open lane through the coach.
 Three j lounges in our list tuck storage under every seat.
 L-shaped sofas pull that same magic in big bunk models.
 Folks say these lounges feel like home, especially when a pet crawls up for a nap.
-If a sleeper is non-negotiable, these top-rated sofa beds for RV living prove you can have storage, seating, and a pull-out all in one footprint.
-That extra aisle also gives you space to stow gear or affix a rear-mounted RV bike rack so you can bring the trail with you.

 Sleeper Power: From Jackknife To Pull-Out